About

 EVSC 2800/2801: Fundamentals of Geology (with optional Laboratory)

 This is the introductory class for geosciences and a core class for all majors in Environmental Sciences.
 We study the composition, structure, and internal processes of earth; the organizing framework of plate tectonics; the perspective of deep time and geologic reasoning; and intersections between the solid Earth and society through natural resources and hazards.
-Next offering: Fall 2024 (and every semester with rotating instructors).
+Next offered: Fall 2025 (and every semester with rotating instructors).

 EVSC 4572 / EVGE 7542: Topics in Landscape Evolution